Program Evaluation Unit

 Teaching Evaluation Score (TES) Reports

-Instructors who teach in the MD Program will now be sent an email through MedSIS every time they have a new Teaching Evaluation Score (TES) report is published in MedSIS.
-The email that is sent includes a direct link to their individual report (for security purposes, the link will expire in 72 hours).
+Instructors who teach in the MD Program will now be sent an email through MedSIS every time a new TES report is available to them.
+The email that is sent includes a direct link to their individual report (for security purposes, the link expires in 72 hours).
 These TES reports provide instructors with feedback from students (as long as the instructor has three or more evaluations).

-Faculty members who have questions or concerns about their TES reports are encouraged to contact the coordinator for the course or clerkship they taught in, Dr. Lana Bistritz, Assistant Dean, Curriculum (lmb4@ualberta.ca), or Dr. Darryl Rolfson, Associate Dean, MD Program (drolfson@ualberta.ca).
+Faculty members who have questions or concerns about their TES report are encouraged to contact the coordinator for the course or clerkship they taught in: Dr. Lana Bistritz, Assistant Dean, Curriculum (lmb4@ualberta.ca), or Dr. Darryl Rolfson, Associate Dean, MD Program (drolfson@ualberta.ca).